 Keeping Healthy During This Festive Season

-Reading this, you’re probably thinking that you will have to forego some of your favorite meals just to stay fit for the new year.
+Reading this, you’re probably thinking that you will have to forego some of your favourite meals just to stay fit for the new year.
 The truth is that you do not have to subscribe to that at all.
 Why skip your favourite holiday treat when you can just make tiny choices that will make these foods healthier.

 Beating that cholesterol game